JeffHughes/AzureTableFramework/README.md

 Results will eventually be returned sorted by PartitionKey, then RowKey alphanumerically.

-**Tables are named after ClassNames**  (public class Blog {} => "Blog" Table  ) If you change a class name, a new table will be created the next time you save the changes and previous data will remain in the old table with the old class name.
+**Tables are named after ClassNames**  (public class Blog {} => "Blog" Table  ) If you change a class name (_and please don't forget it's corresponding ID property name, too_), a new table will be created the next time you save the changes and previous data will remain in the old table with the old class name.

 **RowKeys are ClassNames + "ID"**
 There must be a (string) property that matches the case-sensitive pattern  ClassName + "ID" (e.g. class named Blog, must have a (string) property of "BlogID").